axeolotl69/stalactite/content/notes/eng/book notes/the thing around your neck/!ttayn notes.md

 	- chinedu opens up to ukamaka and tells her that is he at risk of deportation since his visa expired three years ago
 	- ukamaka shows puzzle which grows into admiration for chinendu’s faith
 	- they go to mass together the enddddd
+- the arrangers of marriage
+- tomorrow is too far
+- the headstrong historian